 The choice for a delivery at home or in the hospital was there the whole time.
-We didn't experience any capacity problems at the hospitals and it has always been safe for you to go there.
+It has always been safe to visit the hospitals.
 Furthermore, partners were always welcome during the delivery.

 Whether a second companion, in addition to the partner, may be present during the delivery depends on the policy of the hospital concerned.

 If you have to stay in the hospital longer after birth, then the rules of the hospital apply regarding visitors.

 Do you or your partner have a cold, are you coughing, do you have a fever or sudden loss of taste and smell at the moment the delivery starts?
 Please tell us in time so we can take our precautions.

 We are doing the necessary postpartum visits.

 Receiving visitors during the postpartum period during the time the maternity assistant is in your house depends on the policy of the maternity care organization.

 The heel prick (blood test) and hearing test of your child will be done as usual.